 Qualified charitable organizations serving Anderson, Bourbon, Fayette, Franklin, Harrison, Jessamine, Madison, Montgomery, Scott and/or Woodford Counties are eligible to apply for funding for projects that focus early childhood education and/or literacy (including programs for English Language Learners).

 Please note that applications are not being accepted for this grant opportunity in 2020.
 In lieu of the annual competitive grant process, Blue Grass Community Foundation will direct grants, per its discretion, to most effectively respond to the needs that have resulted from the COVID-19 pandemic.
 It is anticipated that applications will once again be accepted in summer 2021.
 Please continue to check back for updated details on the 2021 grant cycle.

 Support for the Aging Community in Central Kentucky

-With funding from the Beulah S. Mays Charitable Endowment, Blue Grass Community Foundation seeks to provide support to nonprofit organizations that are directly serving older adults in Central and Eastern Kentuncky.
+With funding from the Beulah S. Mays Charitable Endowment, Blue Grass Community Foundation seeks to provide support to nonprofit organizations that are directly serving older adults in Central and Eastern Kentucky.

 The Community Foundation is focused on supporting organizations that specifically serve individuals impacted by the challenges of aging and age-related diseases.
 Special consideration will be given to those organizations addressing the needs of older adults suffering from dementia-related diseases and their caregivers; as well as those organizations whose services benefit underserved populations, including low-income individuals and people of color.
 This opportunity is made available exclusively to those nonprofits and agencies whose primary mission is focused on the aging community, dementia, and other age-related issues.

-Proposals for project support, as well as general operating support will be considered.
+Proposals for project support, as well as general operating support are typically considered.